- 10th Anniversary of my BHR by Patricia Walter Owner/Webmaster

 My BHR is 12 years old.
 I have not ever had any problems with it or my hip.
 The real problem is that it is doing great while the rest of my 73 year old body is wishing it could also get an overhaul.
 LOL

 Hip Resurfacing is very near and dear to my heart and left hip.
 I believe it is a wonderful alternative to a total hip replacement, if you are a suitable candidate.
 People with painful hips want to begin living an active life again without pain.
 They don’t want restrictions to their favorite sports and activities.
-Hip Resurfacing offers that opportunity to return to … Read the rest
+Hip Resurfacing offers that opportunity to return to a normal active life without the fear of dislocation and other THR restrictions.
+Hip Resurfacing is also bone conserving.
+If a revision would be necessary, there is a complete femur bone left for surgery.
+Those two basic reasons are why I believe in hip resurfacing and have a left resurfaced hip with a BHR (Birmingham Hip Resurfacing).

 Today (March 15, 2016) is the 10th anniversary of my BHR (Birmingham Hip Resurfacing Device by Smith and Nephew) surgery.
 My BHR is still going strong with no problems at all.
 It feels just like my other unoperated hip – normal.

 I traveled to Dr. De Smet in Belgium in 2006 because there were not many experienced hip resurfacing surgeons in the US.
-Also, I did not have health … Read the rest
+Also, I did not have health insurance and could not afford surgery in the US.
+Dr. De Smet had performed about 2000 surgeries at that time and was used by many hip patients in the US.
+I talked to quite a few of his patients via email and phone.
+I also emailed Dr. De Smet and he answered all my questions.

 What Equipment Will I Need At Home After Surgery?